Phenome-Health/PortFlow/README.md

 ## CondNormFlow

 The ```CondNormFlow``` class is a pytorch implementation of the Conditional Normalzing Flows architecture.
-The code is largerly borrowed from [Winlkler et al. (2019)](https://arxiv.org/abs/1912.00042) but has been adapted for simpler tabular data as opposed to 2D image data.
+The code is largerly borrowed from [Winlkler et al. (2019)](https://arxiv.org/abs/1912.00042) but has been adapted for the simpler setting of tabular data, as opposed to 2D image data.
 The main idea is to learn a cooridante transformation which maps the complicated data distribution of a subset of features to a Gaussian distribution where sampling is easy to perform.
 The details of the mapping and the final Gaussian distribution depends on a set of features on which your model will be conditioned.
 This gives a unique distribution for each set of conditioned features, and the resulting imputed data the preserves the covariance (and higher order moment) structure of the initial, full data distribution.

 Using ```CondNormFlow``` for imputation can be thought of as a higher-order regression.
 That is, while standard regression analysis aims to learn a conditional mean of the predictor $\mathbb{E}[Y|X]$, ```CondNormFlow``` learns and samples from the entire conditional distribution, where the conditional mean as well as the higher-order conditional moments are learned.
 Operationally ```CondNormFlows``` is comprised of a number of neural networks, all of which have at most 2 hidden layers, with ReLu activation function and 25% dropout layers.
 These networks are for learning the specific coordinate transformation, as well as the means and variances of a number of internal Gaussian distributions.
 The loss function is the negative log-likelihood of the distribution including the Jacobian determinant of the transformation.